RemoYukoff/aqueductus/README.md

 ### Installation

+To install Aqueductus with SQLite support (default):

 ```bash
 pip install aqueductus
 ```

-To use Aqueductus with MySQL, PostgreSQL, or Athena, you need to install the corresponding extras.
-Here's how you can do it:
+To use it with MySQL, PostgreSQL, or Athena, install the corresponding extras:

 ```bash
 pip install aqueductus[mysql,postgresql,athena]